 We sponsor and helped set up the Association of Quality Checkers, a not-for-profit membership association for disability organisations providing quality checking services.

 Internal quality monitoring

 Our quality audit team uses a suite of tools to assess and examine support from multiple perspectives.
 We look at how well support is planned and delivered and include observation and consultation with people we support, their families and their staff.
 This means we can provide support and advice on potential improvements.
 We also support and encourage our managers to self-assess the quality of support that they are responsible for so good practice can be recognised and celebrated and continual improvements encouraged.

 Our support is based on strong foundations.
+Our purpose is to create opportunities for people to be happy.
 We have robust policies and procedures and provide comprehensive training to better support people.
 Our values underpin what we do and help us to be the best we can be: